 Compared to Good Orc Day, the art and character design are also major step forward.
 Black General herself is such a great character.
 The black uniform, the shark teeth, the intense design of her eyes and hair, it all comes together very nicely.
 It’s menacing in a goofy way and her quirky personality quickly endeared her.
 Other characters like Braveman, RX’ masked boss, the adorable henchmen, and other villains also enjoy great designs.

 That is not to say that Miss Black General shuns ecchi humor now.
 Quite the opposite, in fact.
 Between this and the Orc doujin, Jin’s preference for chest size is clearly evident now.
 Black General stars in a lot of fanservice and so do most of the other girls in the plot.
 It’s not too overdone; entire chapters can go by without any naughty moments at all, only for the manga to then hit you with a scene like the one below.
 It’s still mostly comedic however, so don’t expect anything extreme or too hentai-y.

 While the characters and ecchi humor are the manga’s strong suits, the plot itself is somewhat disjointed.
 It feels like a mix between Excel Saga and any standard superhero story, mostly focusing on RX’ antics and their clashes with the unbeaten hero character.
 I am curious if it’ll go the One Punch Man route and craft an actual superhero story around the silly premise, or if it’ll stick to being a fanservice-y gag manga.
 Perhaps a hybrid solution like we saw in Dragon Half?

-At the time of writing, the manga is still listed as being ongoing and 6 of its volumes have been localized thus far.
+At the time of writing, Miss Black General is still listed as being ongoing and 6 of its volumes have been localized thus far.
 I enjoyed Black General a lot as a character and this first volume was very entertaining, so I’ll definitely stick with it for now.
 At the same time, I do hope future volumes will settle on a coherent direction for the story.